socketsupply/tonic/README.md

     super(props)

     //
-    // CSS can be be read-in from a separate file, created by a
+    // CSS can be be read-in from a separate file, compiled by a
-    // preprocessor at compile-time.
-Or use your fav CSS-in-JS.
+    // or you can use your fav CSS-in-JS solution.
+Either way,
-    // Your style will "private" and won't affect any other part
+    // your style will "private" and won't affect any other part
     // of the page.
-No prefix hacks or monkey patching.
+No prefix hacks or monkey patching needed.
     //
     this.stylesheet = `
       div {